Find Grad Schools

 7 Yearly Graduations

 University of Arkansas comes in at #20 on our list of the most popular colleges offering graduate certificates in english language & literature.
-Roughly 27,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $10,500 per year.
+The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
 During the most recent year for which we have data, 7 people received their graduate certificate in english language & literature from UARK.
+Of these students, 100% were women and 50% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to english language & literature that offer graduate certificates.